riot logo

 1. Annealed glass

-2. Tempered glass
+2. Tempered safety glass

 3. Wired safety glass

-Annealed glass is the standard window glass used for many modern applications, both in homes and commercial facilities.
+Annealed glass is the standard window glass used for many modern applications, both in homes and older commercial facilities.

 If an annealed window is impacted by a flying branch during a storm or if an intruder hits it with a hammer or another tool, it will break apart very easily into sharp, jagged shards.